-All here in the Capitol have chosen a career that is based in intellectual property.
-As a Public Servant your ability to execute vocationally therefore, is directly related to the agility you possess in reasoning.
+All here in the capital have chosen a career that is basedin intellectual property.
+As a Public Servant your ability to be successful, is directly related to the agility you possess in reasoning.
 One observation I have made in ministry in the capital is that this quality — to quickly and effectively reason — separates the senior Members of the community from the novice.
 Solutions to social problems, ideas, the ability to persuade, debate, write and speak, all depend and are under-girded by your acumen to reason well.
 Without it you’re dust, as they say.
 With it you’re a star.

 Scripture is the foundation upon which all good reasoning is built.
 It is the only reliable foundation for all logic and good judgment.
 It is the only trustworthy basis for the beginning of thoughts, ideas, actions and practices.
 The Word of God is intended to be the mind’s bedrock, its compass.